 Aligning Strategies with Business Goals

 By predicting the impact of practices, HR analytics give management an opportunity to align strategies with business goals.
-It enables companies to understand which practices are working and allows them to make changes accordingly.
-HR professionals can better understand the impact of business initiatives and work on the alignment of action plans accordingly to improve efficiencies.
+It enables companies to understand which practices are working and allows them to make changes in accordance with observed analytics.
+HR professionals can better understand the impact of business initiatives and work on the alignment of action plans to improve efficiencies.

 HR analytics assists companies in exploring the employee engagement factor and its effect on the business.
 It can help businesses understand which departments have a higher level of engagement and how the level of engagement is affecting their output.
 By analyzing this factor, businesses can implement policies that focus on employee engagement.

-HR analytics helps the HR department collects information, analyze and benchmark their performance.
-Organizations can now use data and analytics in order to make business decisions that would otherwise be a too difficult and time-consuming process.
+HR analytics helps the HR department collects information, and analyze and benchmark their performance.
+Organizations can now use data and analytics in order to make better and quick business decisions that previously were very tough and time-consuming processes.
 They can make smart decisions based on real-time data to enhance the bottom line of their companies.